TFC-Developers/skillzworld_public/Small of Shame.md

 ## The language
 The Small language is not a particularly bad one, but it has some questionable design decisions and strange syntax rules that are always waiting to trip the user.

-### Design
+### Rules
 Small has plenty of peculiar features, some inconvenient because they have limitations that appear to stem from being incomplete.
+The documentation glosses over or does not state why certain limitations are in place.

 - You can't create constant arrays.
 This is valid (and is much like a `#define`):